deconf/Analytics-Insights/readme.txt

 	* events tracking for form submit actions
 	* events tracking for telephone calls
 	* full support for experiments with Optimize

-= 4.9.6.2 =
-* Enhancements:
-	* switching sampling level to higher precision to increase the accuracy of reports

-= 4.9.6.1 =
-* Enhancements:
-	* enable anonimization for all hits instead of single hits to avoid false-positives from IP Anonymization checking tools

-= 4.9.6 =
-* Enhancements:
-	* introducing average time on page, average page load time, average exit rate, and average session duration metrics
-* Bug Fixes:
-	* use Google Maps API key only if available
-	* fixes gadwp_sites_limit filter

-= 4.9.5 =
-* Enhancements:
-	* introducing the <strong>gadwp_curl_options</strong> filter to allow changes on CURL options for the Google_IO_Curl class, props by [Alexandre Simard](https://github.com/brocheafoin)
-* Bug Fixes:
-	* correction of some files with mixed endings, props by [Edward Dekker](http://www.github.com/edwarddekker)
-	* only load the necessary resources for frontend widget
-	* corrected a JavaScript error on frontend sidebar widget

-= 4.9.4 =
-* Enhancements:
-	* always load analytics.js over SSL
-	* gadwp_backenditem_uri filter passes post ID as an additional variable
-	* option to use a Google Maps API key for the Locations report
-* New Features:
-	* a new year-month dimension is now available, to allow further segmentation of the most successful publication years, by month; props by [Antoine Girard](https://github.com/thetoine)
-	* a new 404 Errors report designed to analyze and easily identify the source of 404 errors
-* Bug Fixes:
-	* switch to get_sites() while maintaining compatibility with older WP installs
-	* fix for multisite installs, Properties/Views Settings list was not properly displayed on PHP7
-	* prevent autoloading of reports' cache entries; props by [Alex Bradaric](https://github.com/bradaric)

 The full changelog is [available here](https://deconf.com/changelog-google-analytics-dashboard-for-wp/).